riensou/SubsetSums/README.md

-I also added a small neural network that attempted to 'learn' the answers, however this proved to computationally inefficient.
+I also added a small neural network that attempted to 'learn' the answers, however this proved to be too computationally inefficient.